spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implementing-event-trigger-publisher-plugins.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-publishing/synchronization-behavior-enabling-multiple-mappings.html
 ---

-Sometimes it’s necessary to [publish or re-publish](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/1215792106/WIP+Publish+and+Synchronize+Repeated+Export#Published-Data-Re-generation) the model data manually for all or a particular resource.
+Sometimes it's necessary to [publish or re-publish](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/1215792106/WIP+Publish+and+Synchronize+Repeated+Export#Published-Data-Re-generation) the model data manually for all or a particular resource.
 To do that, you need to implement an event trigger publisher plugin.

 Follow the steps below to implement and register a new event trigger publisher plugin.